Frequently Asked Questions

 Do I need to take the PCAT?

-Yes, all applicants are required to take the PCAT for entry into the PharmD program.
-There is no minimum PCAT score required.
-It will be reviewed as a whole with the student’s application.
-The minimum PCAT score accepted in the past was a 65.
+Applicants that apply without a bachelor’s degree are required to take the PCAT for the 2019-2020 cycle.
+There is no minimum PCAT score required, although it will be reviewed as a whole with the student's application.
+Applicants that have received their bachelor’s degree can use that degree in place of the PCAT score.

 Do I need to have my Bachelor’s Degree?